3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Titering is available at many hospitals and if you are concerned about whether your pet is already protected, you should ask your veterinarian about titering.

 Some muscle soreness, lethargy and mild fever persisting for a day or two are considered common (normal) reactions to stimulation of the immune system.
+Occasionally a firm swelling temporarily develops at a vaccine site (especially with killed vaccines).
 Vaccine reactions beyond this are unusual but possible.
 Allergic reactions characterized usually by facial swelling and hives are a strong sign that special care should be taken in administering vaccinations.
 Vomiting can be a sign of impending shock and should be taken seriously after vaccination.
 Since allergic reactions potentially can become worse with each episode, it is important to take heed of these signs as severe reactions can result in shock or even death

 Click here for more information on allergic reactions to vaccines.